Traditional Plant-Based Cooking

 Mix in the raisins.

-• In a measuring jug or small bowl pour the milk and add the barley malt extract.
+• In a measuring jug or small bowl pour in the milk and add the barley malt extract.

 Whisk with a fork or balloon whisk to combine thoroughly, scrapping the bottom of the bowl to ensure all the extract is mixed through.